Heather Kuttai

 Heather Kuttai (born either 1969 or 1970) is a Canadian SH3-classified Paralympic shooter who competed in the Paralympic Games.
-She won two silver medals in each of the women's air pistol 2–6 and the mixed air pistol team open competitions at the 1988 Summer Paralympics in Seoul and a single bronze medal in the mixed air pistol SH1–3 event at the 1992 Summer Paralympics in Barcelona.
-Kuttai is an 2009 inductee of the Saskatchewan Sports Hall of Fame.
+She won two silver medals in each of the women's air pistol 2–6 and the mixed air pistol team open competitions at the 1988 Summer Paralympics in Seoul, and a bronze medal in the mixed air pistol SH1–3 event at the 1992 Summer Paralympics in Barcelona.
+Kuttai is a 2009 inductee of the Saskatchewan Sports Hall of Fame.

+From 2014 until 2023, Kuttai served as a commissioner with the Saskatchewan Human Rights Commission.

 Personal background

 Kuttai was born in either 1969 or 1970, and was raised in North Battleford, Saskatchewan.
 When she was six years old, she was involved in an automobile accident and was rendered a paraplegic as a result of sustaining a spinal cord injury which has caused her to use a wheelchair.
 Kuttai is a graduate of the University of Saskatchewan with a Bachelor of Arts degree she earned in 1994 and a Master of Science degree she obtained in 2009.
 She is married to Darrell Seib, and has two children.